The actress died peacefully at her ranch in Southern California Monday.

 Famed actress and singer Olivia Newton-John has died at the age of 73.
-In a statement posted to Instagram, her husband, John Easterling, broke the news of her passing Monday.
+In a statement posted to Instagram, her husband, John Easterling, broke the news of her death on Monday.

 Alongside a photo of the Grease star, the caption read, "Olivia has been a symbol of triumphs and hope for over 30 years sharing her journey with breast cancer.
 Her healing inspiration and pioneering experience with plant medicine continues with the Olivia Newton-John Foundation Fund, dedicated to researching plant medicine and cancer.
 In lieu of flowers, the family asks that any donations be made in her memory to the @onjfoundation."